Diabetes Management | Grapevine, TX

 Not only do the physicians at Mid Cities Direct Primary Care screen for type 1 and type 2 diabetes, but they also assist individuals with managing symptoms and medications and with nutritional counseling.
 A diabetic can lead a healthy, active life.
 Call our Grapevine, TX location for a routine check-up, including a diabetes screening.

-If You're Concerned You May Have Diabetes, Then Call Dr. James R. Terry Of Mid Cities Direct Primary Care In Grapevine, TX To Schedule Your Consultation At (817) 754-5958!
+If You're Concerned You May Have Diabetes, Then Call Dr. Kara Farley Of Mid Cities Direct Primary Care In Grapevine, TX To Schedule Your Consultation At (817) 754-5958!